DER

 EATON:

-Researching The family of George & Mary Eaton parents of I believe 10 children.
+Researching The family of George and Mary Eaton parents of I believe 10 children.
 John b.
 1813 married Margaret Boyle b.
 1816 in Dublin 1833 and they had several children born in Glasgow, Scotland before coming to Canada.
 John was apparently a blacksmith in Toronto for a time before buying a farm.
 Margaret b.
 1819 married a Charles Dougherty and they had a daughter Mary Jane in 1952 before coming to Canada.
 Marie who was born 1824 in Coleraine, Derry and married a Joseph Benner after she came to Canada.
 Sarah born 1834 in Macosquin, Derry who was married to (1) John Henry Proudlove, (2) Samuel Hunter after she came to Canada.
 Accoding to Marie's obit there were 10 children in the family of George and Mary Eaton.
 I don't know the maiden name of Mary.

 Marg